tchoutri/Exon/README.md

     - [x] Don't forget 404 on non-existing items.
 - [ ] Make it more CRUD
     * For the moment, every comment and item are stored *ad vitam æternam*
+    * Every user has to be trusted.
 - [ ] A search functionality
+    - FTS4 ?
+    - `LIKE` ?